megnergit/TypeScript_WeatherApp_R1/README.md

 2. Get React template files.
    `npx create-react-app react-typescript-weather-app --template typescript`

-    This means to create a copy of `create-react-app` to my local machine with the name `react-typescript-weather-app`, and use typescript template at when making a copy.
+   The command creates a copy of `create-react-app` to the local machine with the name `react-typescript-weather-app` Typescript template is used when making a copy.

 3. `cd react-typescript-weather-app`